nathanrhoda/nftmarketplace/nft-marketplace/README.md

 ## TODO

 ******Waiting for Rinkeby Faucet*******
-- Make Market place optional

-- Play around with updated Url
-- Play around with updating Metadata
-- Implement iteration
-- Create distinct metadata files
 - Put NFT up for sale
 - Purchase NFT on opensea
+- Implement interation
+- Create distinct metadata files
 - Clean up and refactor code to make it reuseable
+- Implement cleaner structure
+- Create template

 - Maybe fix styling on react app

+Findings
+- You can update metadata post minting
+- tokenUri refers to metadata and not image url
+- You can definitely mint a NFT on opensea